TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::{prf:remark}

 Until now we have only been working with vectors and matrices of which all entries are real numbers.
 It is possible to generalize to vectors and matrices that have complex numbers as entries.
 If you have never seen or heard about complex numbers: don't worry, in this chapter we will focus on the 'real universe'.
 However, even for matrices with real entries complex eigenvalues and eigenvectors come up in quite a natural way, and in many senses make the theory simpler.
-In one or two examples we will hint at these, but **unless specifically indicated, in this chapter eigenvalues will be real eigenvalues**.
+In one or two examples we will hint at these, but **unless specifically indicated, in this chapter eigenvalues will be real eigenvalues**.  ({numref}`Section %s <Section:ComplexEV>` is devoted to complex eigenvalues.)

 ::::::